 The mastering process for the Stereo versions of the three projects has been completed and sent to lectures for review.
 In the meantime, I am currently working on the mixing of the Binaural 3D versions.
 I am facing the first issues with this process as, from what I am testing and from additional research I have done, stereo files are not the best material to work within this realm.

 Phase issues and loss of quality are the main effects I am perceiving.
-It was not a scenario I did not think about, but I wanted to actually test the results, as I did not what they could have been.
-And they are not great.
+It was not a scenario I did not think about, but I wanted to actually test to appreciate the results, as I did not know what they could have been.
 The original plan involved working with musicians for this reason: I would have had the chance to have some clear and original mono recordings.
-With my productions, due to the libraries and architecture of my virtual instruments, I was able to only have stereo exports.
-I tried splitting my stereo files into two mono ones but the results are not good neither in this case, mostly because the stereo image contains information and quality elements that get lost in this separation.
+With my productions, due to the libraries and architecture of my virtual instruments, I was able to mainly have stereo exports.

-I may be able to reduce the stereo feature in some elements but not in all.
-This situation highlights how the production is heavily suggested to be done only or ideally mostly with mono sources from the beginning, preferably with original recordings or monophonic sources.
+This situation highlights how the production is heavily suggested to be done only or ideally mostly with mono sources from the beginning.

-In the research, I will focus entirely on this matter providing details about my experienced issues.
+In the research, I will focus on this matter providing details in regards of the issue.